Easy Kitchen Mosaic Tile Backsplash Project

 You can choose a backsplash in colors to compliment your existing kitchen motif to help the colors in your home pop and add some interest to an otherwise boring wall space.
 You’ll need to choose what type of tiles and design you want to get started.

 First, decide what kind of look you are going for.
 There are several types of tile styles to choose from to coordinate with your current home décor.

 After you choose your tile design and price range, you’ll need a few more materials before you get started.

 Unsanded Grout (in a color that compliments your tiles)

 A Large Grouting Sponge

 Notch Mortar Trowel

-A Bucket or Two (1 for mixing the grout, 1 with clean rinse water)
+A Bucket or Two (one for mixing the grout, one with clean rinse water)

 Saw (if using glass or ceramic tiles that require cutting)